-In 2021 Mr. Dunn won The American Prize in Composition for Requiem from The Mass for the Unarmed Child and was named in the Top 10 Classical music & Jazz performances of 2021 by Chicago Tribune.
+In 2021 Mr. Dunn won the American Prize in Composition for “Requiem” from The Mass for the Unarmed Child and was named in the Top 10 Classical Music and Jazz performances of 2021 by the Chicago Tribune.

-In 2021 Mr. Dunn won The American Prize in Composition for Requiem from The Mass for the Unarmed Child and was named in the Top 10 Classical music & Jazz performances of 2021 by Chicago Tribune.
-He made his conducting debut with The Chicago Philharmonic Orchestra in June 2021.
-His interview on his original composition The Black Messiah was published in the Voices: A World Forum for Music Therapy.
-He and The Adrian Dunn Singers performed the film score for the 2022 Sundance film, Honk for Jesus starring Sterling K. Brown (from the NBC show This Is Us) and Regina Hall.
+In 2021 Mr. Dunn won the American Prize in Composition for “Requiem” from The Mass for the Unarmed Child and was named in the Top 10 Classical Music and Jazz performances of 2021 by the Chicago Tribune.
+He made his conducting debut with the Chicago Philharmonic Orchestra in June 2021.
+His interview on his original composition The Black Messiah was published in Voices: A World Forum for Music Therapy.
+He and the Adrian Dunn Singers performed the film score for the 2022 Sundance film Honk for Jesus starring Sterling K. Brown (from the NBC show This Is Us) and Regina Hall.

-Mr. Dunn is writing his first full length opera: The 42 Project on the life of Black Major League Baseball star Jackie Robinson.
-Mr. Dunn’s trilogy cycle second installment Emancipation will get its world premiere at the Harris Theater in April featuring The Adrian Dunn Singers and Rize Orchestra.
+Mr. Dunn is writing his first full length opera, The 42 Project, on the life of Black Major League Baseball star Jackie Robinson.
+Mr. Dunn’s trilogy cycle Emancipation received its world premiere at the Harris Theater in April 2022 featuring the Adrian Dunn Singers and Rize Orchestra.
 His composition Requiem was most recently performed by the Charlotte Symphony Orchestra and the Morehouse Glee Club in March 2022.
 He was also the chorus conductor for the Mozart Requiem with the Elgin Symphony Orchestra and was a guest artist in residence at California State University Fullerton.

 Mr. Dunn is a MacArthur grant recipient for his original work Hopera: A Hip Hop Opera.
-He has opened for international Hip Hop Recording Artist The Roots at Indiana University.
-He served as principle vocal coach for Kanye West’s artist development program Donda’s House.
+He has opened for international hip hop recording artist The Roots at Indiana University.
+He served as principal vocal coach for Kanye West’s artist development program, Donda’s House.
 He was a featured artist and vocal coach for the live DVD recording of the Higher Ground Gospel Choir in Helsinki, Finland.
 He has toured throughout the US, South Africa, Italy, Germany, the UK, and Scandinavia.